 While viewing a setlist, use the + button to add new items to it.
-A fullscreen editor will appear, showing you the current setlist on the left and your library on the right.
+A full-screen editor will appear, showing you the current setlist on the left and your library on the right.
 The library view lets you see a complete list of your scores sorted alphabetically, or it lets you browse just like you can in the Score menu-by composer, genre, tag, or label-and sort within a category by title, newest, rating, difficulty, time, and key.

 Tap on any item in the library view (on the right) to add it to your setlist (on the left).
 A dot appears next to any item that already exists in the setlist.
-You can also delete items from the setlist or rearrange them at any time.
+You can also remove items from the setlist or rearrange them at any time.

-You can also replace items in your setlist by tapping to select them.
-Once they start pulsating, select from your library to take its place.
+You can also replace an item in your setlist by tapping to select it.
+Once it starts pulsating, select another item from your library to take its place.
 Or, if you change your mind, tap the setlist item a second time to de-select it.